Who qualifies for a tax break?

 Don’t waste the savings

-So if you’ve been working from home since March, you’re likely eligible for a nice tax break.
+So if you’ve worked from home for at least part of 2020, you’re likely eligible for a nice tax break.
 Just be mindful what you do with it.

-If you do get a refund in a few months, consider using it to top up a high-interest savings account.
+If you do get a refund, consider using it to top up a high-interest savings account.
 You’ll have easy access in an emergency, and your money will grow way faster than it would in a traditional savings account.